oscarkarnalim/C2S2/README.md

 This removes any common segments that are a part of longer fragments from the result.
 It is set true by default.
 See the paper for details.

 ## Acknowledgments
 This tool uses [ANTLR](https://www.antlr.org/) to tokenise given programs.
+It also adapts [arunjeyapal's implementation of RKR-GST](https://github.com/arunjeyapal/GreedyStringTiling) to remove common code segments.